Savoie

 Savoie ([savwa]; Arpitan: Savouè or Savouè-d'Avâl; English: Savoy /səˈvɔɪ/) is a department in the Auvergne-Rhône-Alpes region, Southeastern France.
 Located in the French Alps, its prefecture is Chambéry.
 In 2019, Savoie had a population of 436,434.

-Together with Haute-Savoie, it is one of the two departments of the historical region of Savoy; the Duchy of Savoy was annexed by France in 1860, following the signature of the Treaty of Turin.
+Together with Haute-Savoie, it is one of the two departments of the historical region of Savoy; the Duchy of Savoy was annexed by France in 1860, following the signing of the Treaty of Turin.
 The area is known for its numerous ski resorts and contribution to French cuisine, with culinary specialities such as fondue savoyarde, tartiflette, génépi, as well as various sorts of saucisson.

 History

 It is widely accepted that Savoie takes its name from the Latin Sapaudia or Sabaudia, meaning land covered in fir trees.
 Savoie was long part of the states of Savoy; though beginning in the 16th century, it was occupied by France several times.
 It was integrated into the Mont-Blanc department from 1792 to 1815 (and partially into the Léman department from 1798 to 1814).
 The province was annexed by France in 1860.
 The former Duchy of Savoy became the two departments of Savoie and Haute-Savoie.

 Moûtiers, capital of the former province of Tarentaise Valley (French: Vallée de la Tarentaise), ceased to be a subprefecture following a law that took effect on 10 September 1926.

 Savoie hosted the 1992 Winter Olympics, based in Albertville with ski events at Tarentaise and Beaufortain.
 The coat of arms for Savoie was used as a pattern for the flames in the official emblem of the games.